 Long-term storage methods

 Store carrots in moist sand or dry sawdust to keep them fresh for months.
-Cut the foliage down to about 1/2 inch before storage, as this prevents moisture loss.
+Cut the foliage to approximately 1/2 inch in length before storage to prevent moisture loss.
 Place the carrots in a cool, dark spot, such as a root cellar or basement.

 Keep the temperature between 32°F and 40°F with high humidity.

-Check your stored carrots often, removing any that start to rot.
+Check your stored carrots regularly and remove any that start to rot.
 This helps stop spoilage from spreading to healthy ones.
 Avoid washing the carrots before storing; dirt helps protect them during storage.

-Moist sand storage is especially adequate for gardeners looking to extend their harvest life naturally.
+Moist sand storage is especially suitable for gardeners who seek to naturally extend their harvest life.

 Washing vs. storing dirty